skun0/Stats/README.md

 A Minecraft plugin that displays player statistics.

 > [!CAUTION]
-> This plugin is only available on version 1.8.9 at the moment.
+> Currently, this plugin supports only Minecraft version 1.8.9.

 ## Description
 This plugin allows players to view their own or other players' PvP statistics, including total kills, deaths, and K/D ratio, inside an inventory interface.